Appeals & Writs of Habeas Corpus Overturn Your Criminal Conviction

 • Mistakes in evidentiary rulings by the judge

 A writ of habeas corpus is another option for post-conviction relief.
 A writ of habeas corpus challenges your conviction by asserting that your constitutional rights were violated during the legal process.
-Working with a Houston appeals attorney or appeals lawyer is important for successful preparation, as Houston’s courts follow rigorous guidelines when reviewing post-conviction claims.
+Working with a Houston appeals attorney is important for successful preparation, as Houston’s courts follow rigorous guidelines when reviewing post-conviction claims.

 You are eligible to file a writ of habeas corpus after you have exhausted all other appeals.
 Claims you can raise in a writ of habeas corpus include: